 3. Store spices on the back of a door

 Having a spice unit hung on the back of your door is a great solution if you don’t have room in your drawers and you don’t want to clutter up your worktop.
-Keep them super organised and place the ones you use the most in the middle of the rack for ease of use.
+Keep them super organized and place the ones you use the most in the middle of the rack for ease of use.

 4. Keep all your spices in easy reach